Monetization

 ♬ Aesthetic – Tollan Kim

-Before you jump into filming, take a few hours to thoughtfully map out the curriculum you’d like your course to follow, as well as milestones you want your students to reach along the way.
+Before you jump into filming, take a few hours to thoughtfully map out the curriculum you’d like your course to follow, as well as the milestones you want your students to reach along the way.
 Putting together this course outline will keep you organized.

-6. Start a paid newsletter
+7. Start a paid newsletter

 A digital newsletter is a great way to demonstrate your expertise and build a meaningful relationship with your audience.
 There’s something charmingly “old school” about this format, in that it requires little more than good, honest writing and useful information to be a success.